-Open face – This is when you position the club face away from the body relative to your target.
+Open face – This is when you position the clubface away from the body relative to your target.

 Pre-shot routine – Most golfers have a specific routine that they go through before their shot.
 This is a pre-shot routine and differs from person to person.

 Punch Shot – Often used from the rough or a difficult lie, a punch shot is a low shot often played with a short backswing.
 It is normally used to get you out of trouble when a standard shot would not work effectively.
-It is particularly effective when there are low branches obstructing your line.
+It is particularly effective when low branches are obstructing your line.

-Rough – The area with longer grass around the fairway is the rough.
+Rough – The area with long grass around the fairway is the rough.
 Some parts are thicker and more challenging than others.
 It generally makes for a challenging shot to get back on the fairway and closer to the green.

-Run – Once a shot lands it travels a fair distance unless you have applied a lot of backspin.
+Run – Once a shot lands.
+It travels a fair distance unless you have applied a lot of backspin.
 This distance is known as a run.

 Setup – Setup is similar to address and refers to your stance, alignment, and positioning before hitting the ball.

 Shank – When impact happens near the hosel, it normally results in a shank.
 This, for right-handed players, will send the ball far to the right of your intended path.